Beverly Brothers

 The Beverly Brothers were a professional wrestling tag team comprising Mike Enos and Wayne Bloom in the World Wrestling Federation.
 They were also known as The Destruction Crew in the American Wrestling Association and the Minnesota Wrecking Crew 2 in the National Wrestling Alliance.
 The Destruction Crew won the Pro Wrestling Illustrated 1989 Rookie of the Year award, the only tag team to win this accolade.
+The team's signature move was a double-team called the Shaker Heights Spike.

 Career

 American Wrestling Association (1989–1991)

 Mike Enos and Wayne Bloom started out in 1989 in the American Wrestling Association after being trained by Eddie Sharkey and managed by Johnny Valiant.
 Sporting matching ring attire and carrying sledgehammers to the ring, they were known as "The Destruction Crew".
 They feuded with The Olympians, Ken Patera and Brad Rheingans, and challenged them to a “car lifting” contest.
 During the challenge, The Crew attacked The Olympians and, in storyline, injured them.
 The Olympians' injuries forced them to vacate their AWA Tag Team Championship which were then placed in a tournament.
 The Crew went on to defeat Greg Gagne and Paul Diamond to win the title tournament on October 1, 1989.
 They also faced Rheingans and Paul Diamond and in a steel cage match where the former was locked out of the cage only to have his partner decimated by The Destruction Crew.
 The team finally lost their Tag Team titles on August 11, 1990, to The Trooper and D.J.
 Peterson.
 Although neither Enos nor Bloom were technically "rookies," fans voted The Destruction Crew the 1989 Rookie of the Year in Pro Wrestling Illustrated, making them the only tag team to win this award.

 By the end of 1990, the AWA was effectively on hiatus and would eventually shut down entirely by May 1991.
 The Destruction Crew's entrance theme in the AWA was the highly popular Queen song "We Will Rock You", a theme of defeating your opponents in sports and leaving them in humiliation.
 This was most fitting considering by the time the AWA went under, they were viewed upon as a tag team with one of the best win–loss records in the history of the company.